mharen/mharen.github.io/_posts/2011/2011-02-how-not-to-host-open-house.md

 ---
+layout: post
 date: '2011-02-16T20:34:00.001-05:00'
-description: ''
-published: true
-slug: 2011-02-how-not-to-host-open-house
 categories:
-- Household
+- household
-- Around Town
+- around town
-- In the News
+- in the news
-time_to_read: 5
 title: How Not To Host an Open House
 ---